What is a Tagua Seed Button?

 The Sustainable Ivory of the Plant World

-If you've ever admired the Sunrise jacket's beautiful buttons, you might be surprised to learn about their fascinating history.
-These buttons are made from tagua, a remarkable seed that's been captivating artisans and environmentalists alike for centuries.
+If you've ever admired Marree's beautiful buttons, you might be surprised to learn about their fascinating history.
+Our buttons are made from tagua, a remarkable seed that's been captivating artisans and environmentalists alike for centuries.

 A Natural Wonder with a Rich History